-Here are some of the Frequently Asked Questions we often hear at Gordon’s Grooming, if yours isn’t here, please feel free to call or email.
+Here are some of the Frequently Asked Questions we often hear at Gordon’s Grooming; if yours isn’t here, please feel free to call or email.

-1. What does it mean to be a Nationally Certified Master Groomer and what does it mean to the customer?
+1. What does it mean to be a Nationally Certified Master Groomer, and what does it mean to the customer?

 The NDGAA offers a voluntary Master’s certification for pet groomers who want to qualify themselves for the highest standard of grooming.
-They require the groomer to pass four written exams with more than 600 questions and groom four dogs (one sporting, one non-sporting, and two terriers) in front of a panel of judges.
+They require the groomer to pass four written exams with more than 600 questions and groom four dogs (one sporting, one non-sporting, and two terriers) before a panel of judges.
 All of these tests must be passed with a score of at least 85% to qualify as an NCMG.
 From a customer’s viewpoint, this is important because you can rest assured your groomer has the best skill set to care for your pet.
 All NDGAA groomers must also agree to abide by the Code of Ethics put forth by the NDGAA.

 2. How often should I have my pet groomed?